top of page

 You may see search results with snippets of text and page numbers.
 Click the text block to jump to the referenced page.

-In this video, I further walk you through navigating the entries.
+In this video, I will walk you through navigating the entries.
 You'll want to pay attention to how to jump ahead in an online book.

 What Books Should You Search

-There are several types of books that appear in the FamilySearch digital library.
+Several types of books appear in the FamilySearch digital library.
 Try these terms in the search box:

 • Surname + Location: for example, Townsend Family + New Jersey.